pingcap/docs-cn/dm/dm-open-api.md

 > - DM provides the [specification document](https://github.com/pingcap/tiflow/blob/master/dm/openapi/spec/dm.yaml) that meets the OpenAPI 3.0.0 standard.
 This document contains all the request parameters and returned values.
 You can copy the document yaml and preview it in [Swagger Editor](https://editor.swagger.io/).
 >
 > - After you deploy the DM-master nodes, you can access `http://{master-addr}/api/v1/docs` to preview the documentation online.
+>
+> - Some features supported in the configuration file are not supported in OpenAPI.
+Their capabilities are not fully aligned.
+In a production environment, it is recommended to use the [configuration file](/dm/dm-config-overview.md).

 You can use the APIs to perform the following maintenance operations on the DM cluster: